proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape backup-job update job2 --eject-media

 ..
-Note:: For failed jobs, the tape remain in the drive.
+Note:: For failed jobs, the tape remains in the drive.

-For tape libraries, the ``export-media`` options moves all tapes from the media set to an export slot, making sure that the following backup cannot use the tapes.
-An operator can pickup those tapes and move them to a vault.
+For tape libraries, the ``export-media`` option moves all tapes from the media set to an export slot, making sure that the following backup cannot use the tapes.
+An operator can pick up those tapes and move them to a vault.

 .. code-block:: console